mdavidson9/docs.balsamiq.com/content/_editor/_b2/overview.md

 The rest of the application is the Mockup Canvas.

 This is the main working area of Balsamiq Mockups, where your UI mockup comes to life.
 Once you add UI controls to it, you can move them, resize them and tweak them to your heart's content until your UI mockup is ready.
-See the sections below for instructions.

 The mockup canvas grows and shrinks with your browser or application window, so you can make room for bigger mockups if you need to.